STRAHLE LAB vision

 Dr. Buddhala received her Ph.D. in Integrative Biology from Florida Atlantic University in May 2012.
 She completed Post-doctoral training with Dr Paul Kotzbauer in the Department of Neurology at Washington University in Saint Louis in May 2017.
 She joined the Strahle Lab in July 2017.
-Dr. Buddhala has recently contributed to findings on Intraventricular Hemorrhage Clearance Markers in Human Neonatal CSF.
-She is currently focusing on CSF iron metabolism predictors of outcome in post hemorrhagic hydrocephalus, iron-mediated ventricular injury and cilia dysfunction in post hemorrhagic hydrocephalus.
+Dr. Buddhala contributed to findings on Intraventricular Hemorrhage Clearance Markers in Human Neonatal CSF.
+She focused on CSF iron metabolism predictors of outcome in post hemorrhagic hydrocephalus, iron-mediated ventricular injury and cilia dysfunction in post hemorrhagic hydrocephalus.

 2016 Hydrocephalus Association Innovator Award Recipient

 Jennifer M. Strahle